gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Razi shook his head.
 "We're not going to the Rabbit.
 We're going straight back to Starboard Town."

 For the first time, the thief seemed unsure of himself.
-"But...
-What if..."
-He left the question unfinished.
+"But…  What if…" He left the question unfinished.

 Razi put a hand on his shoulder.
 "You can do nothing here.  *La*, nor can I.  We can help most by making ourselves safe.
 Besides, did you